troglobit/merecat/README.md

 merely yet another copycat, forked from the great [thttpd][] created by Jef&nbsp;Poskanzer.

 The limited feature set makes it very quick.
-Virtual hosts and the URL-traffic-based throttling are just about its only features.
-This small footprint makes Merecat very suitable for small and embedded systems, even those smaller than a Raspberry Pi.
+This small footprint makes Merecat suitable for small and embedded systems, even those smaller than a Raspberry Pi:

+- Virtual hosts
+- URL-traffic-based throttling
+- HTTP/1.1 Keep-alive
+- Built-in gzip deflate using zlib
+- HTTPS support using OpenSSL

 For questions see the included `merecat(8)` man page or the [FAQ][].